snandasena/traffic-sign-classifier/README.md

 ###### Discussions: Model Certainty - Softmax Probabilities

+This very high level of certainty, along with achieving **100%** accuracy, on the newly introduced real-world data is indicative of a model that performs very well.
 Following are the softmax probabilities and plots for top five predicted labels.

 ![](resources/softmax-prob.png )